ubco-cmps/data551_course/class/milestone1.md

 4. Pick a technology stack from M3/4 and motivate your choice.
    Implement the feedback from M3 and make final improvements to the dashboard to be production ready.

-The projects will be developed on GitHub.com in public repos, so you are required to set-up a Github repository per group under the [UBC-MDS](https://github.com/UBC-MDS) organization.
+The projects will be developed on GitHub.com in public repos, contrary to the private repos we have been working in so far.

 # Milestone 1 - Dashboard proposal